davidCrejenovschi/Snake/README.md

 ---

 **Snake Adventure** is a classic arcade game implementation developed in Java using the JavaFX framework.
-It features a clean UI, smooth gameplay mechanics, and a modular architecture.
+It features a clean UI, multiple levels with different themes, and a modular architecture.

 ---